UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/Array-and-Parallel/Basic_Array_Job.md

-# Walkthrough
+# Basic Array Job

 Basic_Array_Job is designed to demonstrate how to use an array job to execute the same script multiple times with different input.

-_This script was written and executed on elgato, but can be run with minor modifications to the resource requests on ocelote as well_
+_This script was written and executed on elgato, but can be run on Ocelote with minor modifications to the resource requests_

-## What problem does this help fix?
+## What problem does an array job help fix?
-Without an array job, a user may be tempted to submit multiple jobs with a for loop, e.g.:
+Without an array job, a user may be tempted to submit multiple jobs with a scripted loop, e.g.:

 ```
 $ for i in $( seq 1 10 ); do qsub script.pbs <submission options> ; done
 ```

-This is *not* a good way to submit scripts.
-This submits too many jobs too quickly and overloads the system.
+This is **not** a good way to run multiple jobs.
+This submits too many too quickly and overloads the scheduler.
 Instead, an array job can be used to achive the same ends.

-## Script Breakdown
+## Script Example

-Standard PBS Directives:
 ```
-#!/bin/bash

 #PBS -q standard
 #PBS -W group_list=<group_name>
 #PBS -N Basic_Array_Job
 #PBS -l select=1:ncpus=1:mem=4gb:pcmem=4gb
 #PBS -l walltime=00:00:30
 #PBS -j oe
+#PBS -J 1-10

+echo "Job Name: $PBS_JOBID, Reading File: input_file_${PBS_ARRAY_INDEX}.txt"
 ```

+## Script Breakdown

-The option ```-J``` tells PBS that you're running an array job.
-The ```1-10``` will count as the array indices which can be used to differentiate subjobs.
-In this case, we're running 10 jobs.
+What differentiates the script above from a standard script is the use of the ```-J``` directive.
+This is what tells PBS that you're running an array job.
+The ```1-10``` are the number of jobs to submit (inclusive).
+In this case, we're running 10:

 ```
 #PBS -J 1-10
 ```

-To demonstrate how we can use each array index to read in a different file:
+Each job in the array has its own array index that's stored as the environment variable ```PBS_ARRAY_INDEX```.
+These variables can be used to differentiate subjobs.
+To demonstrate how we can use each array index to read in a different file, we print a sample command:
 ```
 echo "Job Name: $PBS_JOBID, Reading File: input_file_${PBS_ARRAY_INDEX}.txt"
 ```

 ## Script Submission Command
 ```
-$ qsub Basic_Array_Job
+$ qsub Basic_Array_Job.pbs
 ```

 ## Output Files